Healthy Homes Assessment Greenmeadows

 Insulation Greenmeadows

-The insulation of the ceiling and underfloor is mandatory on all rental houses since 1 July 2019.
-All landlords and property managers have to ensure that the insulation is up to standards that are in line with the latest quality.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space may need to be filled with or replaced.
+Insulation for underfloor and ceilings is required to all rental houses from 1 July 2019.
+Property managers and landlords are required to ensure that the insulation is in line with this new quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space may require to be filled with or replaced.

-A well-insulated house will reduce the risk of condensation and lower the chance of mould and dampness, and will also make more easy to the house to keep heat.
+A well-insulated house can help control condensation and lessen the likelihood of mould and dampness and it will make an easier task to the household to keep heat.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The more R-value is higher, the more effective the insulation.

 Greenmeadows Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the inside but you must make sure there is somewhere for surface or ground water and prevent it from getting into the building.
-When it is about damp and water, it is often the things you don’t notice that could become a major issue that can cause the property to suffer and harming your tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the inside of the building but you must make sure there is somewhere for rain, surface and underground water to flow, and also stop it from getting into the building.
+When it is damp and moisture, it’s frequently what you don’t see that could become a major issue, causing damages to your investment and affecting your tenant’s health.

-Rental properties require to have effective drainage to remove storm water, surface water and ground water, including the proper outfall or runoff.
-Making sure that the water has a place to go, and also that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.
+Rental properties must be equipped with effective drainage to get rid of floodwaters, surface water, and groundwater, with an appropriate runoff or outfall.
+Making sure that water has a place to go, and that it doesn’t get sucked into structures is an crucial aspect of keeping your property dry.

-A ground moisture barrier is usually a polythene sheet laid over the ground, in order to block any moisture present in the ground from accumulating into the property.
-It also helps in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture that is present in the ground from rising into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection